nwoeanhinnogaehr/412-W19-G5-public/Competition_3_Report.md

 Location 3 has 3 parts to it.
 The robot stops at each, turning 90 degrees to the left, and detects the red shape using the `shape_detect` module.
 A cutoff of 7000 is used, because the shapes are close up.
 If the shape matching the green shape from location 2 is found, the robot will make a "notification" sound.
 After the robot turns back to the main line, it backs up a bit so that it doesn't miss the next red line, which may have fallen outside the view region.

 ##### Location 4

+At the off ramp, the robot switches from line following to waypoint navigation.
+We send an initial pose which is known ahead of time to set up the navigation node.
+Because of noise in sensor data, we don't know if the robot has stopped exactly at the start of the off ramp, but we know it is approximately in that position.
+To handle this, we set the covariance matrix of the pose to 0.01 times the identity matrix.
+Experimentally, this works reasonably well.

-At location 4, we use waypoint navigation to drive into each parking spot.
+We then use waypoint navigation to drive into each parking spot.
 Once the turtlebot reaches a parking spot, it backs up to observe what the tag is, if any.
 This was necessary because the tag was not always fully visible from within the parking spot.
 After noting what tag was there, the robot drives back into the parking spot and indicates the type of tag.

 TODO describe tag types

 ### AR tag detection